colelandolt/Product-Reviews-Sentiment-Analysis/README.md

 ### Word Cloud of Negative Reviews
 ![negWC](plots/negWordCloud.png)

+### Distribution of Sentiments across Star Ratings
-Compared to the star ratings, the proportions of positive and negative sentiments per star rating are as expected
+Compared to the star ratings, the proportions of positive and negative sentiments per star rating are as expected, as seen below.
+Very small proportions of 1- and 2-star ratings have positive reviews and very small proportions of 5-star ratings have negative reviews.
+3- and 4-star ratings have larger minority proportions of positive and negative reviews, respectively.

 ![propSA](plots/sentimentProportions.png)

 ## Conclusion